DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 ...
 ```

 This pipe checks for the file size in bytes and returns the appropriate conversion.
-We then just apply the pipe to our template and we get the output we want.
+We then just apply the pipe to our template and we're able to get the desired output.

 ![image-size-calculator app angular2 electron](https://cdn.auth0.com/blog/angular2-electron/angular2-electron-5.png)